awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/go-environment.md

 ## Configuring Your Go Environment<a name="go-options"></a>

-For Go platform configurations on Elastic Beanstalk, Elastic Beanstalk provides a few platform\-specific options in addition to the standard options it provides for all environments\.
+The Elastic Beanstalk Go platform provides a few platform\-specific options in addition to the standard options that all platforms have\.
 These options let you configure the nginx proxy that runs in front of your application to serve static files\.

 You can use the AWS Management Console to enable log rotation to Amazon S3 and configure variables that your application can read from the environment\.